keiran-rowell/keiran-rowell.github.io/_posts/2026-01-01-the-delian-mode.md

 All of the above was visualised as electrical current fluctuations on an oscilloscope.
 The Australian Broadcasting Corporation (ABC) logo itself is connected to this motif: the [three-loop Lissajou polynomial figure](https://www.abc.net.au/science/holo/liss.htm) of out-of-phase sine waves represented its broadcast charter for both radio and TV.
 The ABC archives might hold an indirect legacy connection to Delia.
 The BBC discarded archived content for cost saving measures, including *Doctor Who* recordings for which Delia created the theme tune.
 The ABC though, receiving copies for broadcast from the BBC centre, makes Australia ripe for rediscovering [lost footage](https://www.abc.net.au/news/2020-08-23/doctor-who-missing-episodes-could-they-be-in-australia/12568918), especially censored edits spliced by the Film Censorship Board.

 But the oscilloscope traces---whether exploring the universe or measuring tones---were a way to visualise something deeper.
 The core driver of the work was exploration: scientific and cultural.
 While the waveforms were mathematically neutral, the human ear encoded them as emotion in the brain.
 Somehow, this beating of the air makes us feel something.
-Sometimes, it changes how we t
+Sometimes, it changes how we think.

 ### Sirens Into Songs

 Early synthetic pioneers figured out how to imbue true emotions into sine and sawtooth waves: creating some of the most evocatively accurate soundscapes of [depression](https://youtu.be/XQEYdgY2M8U?si=5wj2Vh0FD1uuQi_F), [despair](https://youtu.be/SNpIYln58EE?si=6u7ASIeGBbSwTi7r), and [enervated overawe](https://youtu.be/1RrsiGmLp_E?si=xacVEqkG7AfNDbxD); but also [serene calm](https://youtu.be/yVLjbGs2s-8?si=W7yoW1QleBG9Uo7K), [arrestingly beautiful desert soundscapes](https://youtu.be/OyUkmxy5VMI?si=Id1Ciwpe_AoCTYXY), [cosmic wonder](https://youtu.be/NChqEEz31eE?si=cH4djqqz1EE5N6Cc), [Sci-Fi noir intrigue](https://youtu.be/RScZrvTebeA?si=z02HqP_EojAKpP3B), and several odd [ditties](https://youtu.be/jetzY-W78gg?si=DdpNwUCSC9A7pM02) of [pure joy](https://youtu.be/3YudPg7cbR4?si=dvKPemx7fzEnNMmv).
 It was the kind of no roadmap cultural movement where Delia could dictate *"Uhh.. forget about this, it's for interest only"* and then unleash [one of the first (entirely analogue) electronic driving techno beats](https://youtu.be/vwQIgGQLOQ8?si=tzi0diKqHZR_ZkwS).